WafaaN/Wafaa_Portfolio/README.md

 ---
 layout: default
-title: Blogging Like a Hacker
+title: About
 ---
+# About page

+This page tells you a little bit about me.

 # Wafaa_Portfolio